Elecraft W2 Wattmeter

 and SWR Bridge

 This article is for vision-impaired hams interested in the Elecraft W2 HF/VHF/UHF Wattmeter and SWR Bridge.
 This instrument uses two adjustable, high-brightness LED bargraphs for a high visibility display of forward power and SWR readings.
-It also includes an interface for viewing the bargraphs on a personal computer screen
+It also includes an interface for viewing the measurements on a personal computer screen.

 Wattmeter and SWR Bridge

 The W2 can be used as a stand-alone meter.
 It is compact, measuring 1.5 x 6 x 4.5 inches.
 Judging from photos, the LED power and SWR bargraphs are approximately 3.25 inches and 2.6 inches long, respectively.

 The full-scale range of the power bargraph can be set manually or automatically, and there is a peak-hold option.

 Three different remote sensors are available.
 For 1.8 - 54 MHz: 0.1 - 200 Watts and 1 - 2000 Watts.
 For 144 - 450 MHz: 0.1 - 200 Watts.
 Up to two sensors can be connected to the W2 and selected via front panel switches.